databricks/diviner/docs/grouped_pmdarima.rst

 Load
 ^^^^
-Provides for loading of a :py:class:`GroupedPmdarima <diviner.GroupedPmdarima>` serialized model from a storage location.
+Loads a :py:class:`GroupedPmdarima <diviner.GroupedPmdarima>` serialized model from a storage location.

 Example: